-Situated on the banks of Lake Titicaca, Copacobana is most often visited by those on their way to Peru from Bolivia.
-This tranquil port is the perfect stopover for a spot of relaxation, a taste of the famous, lake trout and also for a chance to appreciate the spiritual essence of Bolivia.
+Situated on the banks of Lake Titicaca, Copacabana is most often visited by those on their way to Peru from Bolivia.
+This tranquil port is the perfect stopover for a spot of relaxation, a taste of the famous lake trout and also for a chance to appreciate the spiritual essence of Bolivia.

-Copacobana is steeped in religion.
-Apart from its position, by the waters of one of the most spiritual of locations in Inca history, the actual town is renowned for its large Cathedral.
-Inside this beautiful building lies the virgin of Copacobana: encased in gold and silver she is reputedly invested with healing powers.
+Copacabana is steeped in religion.
+Apart from its position, by the waters of one of the most spiritual of locations in Inca history, the actual town is renowned for its large cathedral – The Basilica of Our Lady of Copacabana.
+Inside this beautiful building lies the Virgin de Copacabana: encased in gold and silver she is reputedly invested with healing powers.

-Home to over 1 million of the 8 million inhabitants of Bolivia, La Paz is a crammed juxtaposition of the modern and the traditional lifestyles.
+Home to over one million of the eight million inhabitants of Bolivia, La Paz is a crammed juxtaposition of the modern and the traditional lifestyles.
 It can appear from the air as having simply dropped from the sky, an urban sprawl, bang in the middle of such a vast and beautiful natural landscape.

 The river running through the city also seems to reflect this mish mash of conditions and lifestyles.
-As the city sewer, it dictates the increase in lettuce price the further away from the river banks that the lettuce is grown.
-However, simultaneously, in contradiction to this, you will find that the richer city dwellers live closer to this stretch of stinking water than the poor.
-The higher regions that the traveller may view as valued and sought after for their views and space are the coldest, most infertile areas on the Antiplano and extremely incompatible with any construction.
+As the city sewer, it dictates the increase in lettuce price: the further away from the river banks that the lettuce is grown.
+However, in contradiction to this you will find that the richer city dwellers live closer to this stretch of stinking water than the poor.
+The higher regions that the traveller may view as valued and sought after for their views and space are the coldest, most infertile areas on the Altiplano and extremely incompatible with any construction.

 The markets in the city are uniquely different.
-One specializes in Bolivian handicraft and then there is the smaller witches’ market.
+One specialises in Bolivian handicraft and then there is the smaller witches’ market.
 Close by is the sprawling ‘everyday’ market.
-Wandering through here is again another chance to witness the co-existance of the traditional and the modern.
-Stalls selling yards of the tough, brightly coloured ,striped Bolivian cloth are alongside others selling the latest Trainers and cosmetics.
-Useful stalls to visit are those that sell the extrememly warm alpaca blankets and winter style clothes needed for the colder areas of Bolivia.
+Wandering through here is again another chance to witness the co-existence of the traditional and the modern.
+Stalls selling yards of the tough, brightly coloured, striped Bolivian cloth are alongside others selling the latest trainers and cosmetics.
+Useful stalls to visit are those that sell the extremely warm alpaca blankets and winter style clothes needed for the colder areas of Bolivia.

-At 15,000ft above sea level, the Spanish colonial city of Potosi is the highest city in the world.
-Founded after the discovery of gold and silverin the surrounding area in 1544, the city became renowned for its wealth and prosperity.
-The mines here have now been largely exhausted of their original deposits, however Potosi’s past grandeur is still apparent in the characteristic architecture that maintains its magnificent beauty.
+At 15,000 feet above sea level, the Spanish colonial city of Potosi is the highest city in the world.
+Founded after the discovery of gold and silver in the surrounding area in 1544, the city became renowned for its wealth and prosperity.
+The mines here have now been largely exhausted of their original deposits, however, Potosi’s past grandeur is still apparent in the characteristic architecture that maintains its magnificent beauty.